-Aside from our own storytelling pursuits, we at Fonografia Collective have been helping numerous individuals, media, cultural, and human rights organizations tell their own stories and spread them wide since 2008.
-If you or your organization would like to discuss a collaboration or editorial and project assistance, please contact us.
+Since 2008, we've helped numerous individuals, media, cultural, and human rights organizations tell their own stories in the most compelling ways and spread them wide.
+We're always eager to collaborate with others, so if you or your organization would like to discuss an idea, a possible workshop, or editorial and project assistance, please contact us.

-Below are a few examples of our consulting work:
+Below are a few examples of our work in collaboration with others:

-Ruxandra has given editorial support to numerous podcasts, magazines and websites, including Mongabay Latin America, Duolingo's Spanish podcast, Latino USA, Afar Magazine, High Country News, McKnight Foundation's Collaborative Crop Research Program (CCRP), Mercy Corps, Wisconsin Public Radio, Round Earth Media, Adonde Media, and KUT News in Austin, among others.
+Ruxandra has given editorial support to numerous podcasts, magazines, websites and institutions, including Mongabay Latin America, Duolingo's Spanish podcast, Latino USA, KCRW's Sonic Trace, Afar Magazine, High Country News, McKnight Foundation's Collaborative Crop Research Program (CCRP), Human Rights Watch, Mercy Corps, Wisconsin Public Radio, Round Earth Media, Adonde Media, and KUT News in Austin, among others.

 Teaching & Guest Speaking

 In 2009, Ruxandra taught a semester-long undergraduate course at the University of Texas - Austin, called “Creative Storytelling with Sound”, which focused on public radio documentary production.

-In a collaboration with the Austin-based cultural organization, Texas Folklife, Ruxandra and Bear led the inaugural "Deep in the Heart" multimedia storytelling workshops for high school teachers interested in using documentary practices in the classroom.
+In collaboration with the Austin-based cultural organization, Texas Folklife, Ruxandra and Bear led the inaugural "Deep in the Heart" multimedia storytelling workshops for high school teachers interested in using documentary practices in the classroom.

 We have given guest lectures and workshops about our craft at the University of Texas-Austin, University of Colorado-Boulder, San Diego State University, University of Southern California, University of San Diego, Trinity University (San Antonio, TX), Universidad Autónoma de Baja California (Tijuana, Mexico), and Universidad de las Américas (Quito, Ecuador), among others.

 Bear was a panelist for a 2013 forum on "Concerned Photography Today" at the Colorado Photographic Arts Center, in Denver, CO; and presented his project, La Carretera, at Blue Earth Alliance's 2013 "Collaborations 4 Cause" conference.